The top 10 health insurance companies in the U.S. for 2024

 We ranked the companies above for overall performance, but some stood out in particular categories.
 Here are the winners for customer satisfaction, low deductibles, provider network and more.

-• Best for policy offerings: Kaiser and Blue California
+• Best for policy offerings: BCBS of Michigan

-• Most likely to be recommended to others: Kaiser
+• Most likely to be recommended to others: BCBS of Michigan

 How to choose the best health insurance company and plan

-As a general rule, the more you pay monthly, the lower your deductible, copay and/or coinsurance amounts will be.
+As a general rule, the more you pay monthly, the lower your deductible, copay and coinsurance amounts will be.
 So, you pay more monthly and less when you need care.

-If you have a lot of need for medical care throughout the year, paying more a month to ensure lower out-of-pocket costs makes sense.
-However, if you’re young and healthy and don’t anticipate a lot of visits to the doctor, you can likely choose a lower monthly premium and a higher deductible.
+If you need medical care frequently throughout the year, paying more monthly to ensure lower out-of-pocket costs makes sense.
+However, if you’re young and healthy and don’t anticipate frequent doctor visits, you can likely choose a lower monthly premium and a higher deductible.

-With a PPO, you’ll have coverage both in and out of network and can usually make appointments with specialists without a referral.
+With a PPO, you’ll have coverage in and out of network, and can usually make appointments with specialists without a referral.
 This usually means higher premiums.

 Health insurance finder tool